 |PC-Lint/FlexeLint support package|

 QM™ (QP Modeler) is a freeware, graphical modeling tool for designing and implementing real-time embedded applications based on the QP frameworks and hierarchical state machines (UML statecharts).
 QM™ is available for Windows, Linux and macOS.

 make for Windows, as well as the related file utilities (

-QP/Spy™ is a software tracing and testing system built into the QP/C and QP/C++ active object frameworks.
+QP/Spy™ is a software tracing and testing system built into the QP/C and QP/C++ real-time frameworks.
 QP/Spy consists of the code instrumentation inside QP/C and QP/C++ and the console application called QSPY (available for Windows, Linux and macOS hosts).
 The job of QP/Spy is to receive the trace data produced by an instrumented QP/C or QP/C++ application running on an embedded Target, visualize the data, and optionally to save the data in various formats (such as MATLAB or MscGen).
 QP/Spy can also send commands to the Target for unit testing (QUTest™) and monitoring (QSpyView™).

 The QSPY host application is easily adaptable to various target-host communication links.
 Out of the box, the QSPY host application supports serial (RS232), TCP/IP, and file communication links.
 Adding other communication links is straightforward, because the data link is accessed only through a generic Platform Abstraction Layer (PAL).